 ENVIRONMENTAL LAW PROGRAM

 Students can also participate in Ecology Law Quarterly (ELQ), the nation’s leading environmental law journal.
 Students may become members, and eventually editors, of this pre-eminent student-run journal, writing articles and editing works submitted by leaders in the field.

 ENERGY LAW PROGRAM

 Transitioning to a sustainable energy and environmental path represents one of the greatest challenges in human history, and also creates myriad opportunities for professionals who are trained to take advantage of them.
 Berkeley Law’s Energy Law Program prepares the next generation of leaders to face this monumental task by providing interdisciplinary perspectives and an ever-evolving set of tools.

 The Energy Law Program is uniquely situated to leverage excellence across many disciplines and combines the efforts of the school’s leading programs in the fields of energy, environment, law and technology, intellectual property, and business and finance.
-In addition to CLEE, the Program collaborative efforts with the Berkeley Center for Law and Business (BCLB) and the Berkeley Center for Law and Technology (BCLT).
-UC Berkeley was ranked by Cleantech.com as the #2 university in the country (second only to MIT) for clean technology, earning the highest ranking of any university with a law school.
+In addition to CLEE, the program collaborates with the Berkeley Center for Law and Business (BCLB) and the Berkeley Center for Law and Technology (BCLT).

 The curriculum offerings include courses in areas such as energy regulation, renewable energy and alternative fuels, and energy project finance, and incorporates curriculum spanning multiple disciplines.
 Students may also engage in faculty-supervised research, either with individual faculty or through CLEE, BCLB, or BCLT, or apply to extern in nearby governmental or nongovernmental organizations.

 POLICY WORK & EXPERIENTIAL LEARNING

 Berkeley Law has long been a center of environmental and energy innovations, and it remains in the forefront today on issues ranging from climate change to coastal zone management to renewable energy.
 Students have the opportunity to participate in this work in several ways:

 - CLEE provides in-house opportunities for law students to work on environmental and energy policy projects on an ongoing basis, addressing topics such as climate change, renewable energy, water quality, and ocean resources.